TheTechAngle/TheTechAngle.github.io/_posts/2018-01-10-ElasticSearch.md

 Recently though, Amazon has released the [Amazon Cognito Authentication](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-cognito-auth.html) for Kibana, which should be easier to use and control access with.

+##### Connecting to Elasticsearch behind a Virtual Private Cloud

+I spent hours and hours reading up about our use case.
+Our elasticsearch cluster is behind a virtual private cloud making it really really hard.
+When we placed our ES within the VPC, the endpoint that was created was NOT a [VPC Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) but an [Elasticsearch endpoint within a VPC](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-vpc.html), which are two wildly different things.
+The former allows access into a VPC, the latter allows access to ES within a VPC.
+So then, we had to give our Lambda function access to the VPC

+This link summarizes it pretty well (https://medium.com/@lichnguyen/setup-aws-lambda-permission-to-query-aws-elasticsearch-and-send-notification-to-aws-sns-126ed2181b84) and there are additional AWS docs you can read to learn more (https://docs.aws.amazon.com/lambda/latest/dg/vpc.html)

+We had to add the AWSLambdaVPCAccessExecutionRole to the Lambda role, and the rest of the EC2 roles.
+You’ll have to go the Lambda function on the console and choose VPC access, choose the VPC, and give it subnets and security groups.
+Note that Elasticsearch places an endpoint in one subnet in each availability zone, so make sure you choose these subnets in the Lambda section.
+Follow those two posts.
+Once this is done, the lambda function should be able to connect to ES with a elasticsearch client code.

 ##### Elasticsearch Indexes and Types

 An index is stored in a set of shards which are themselves Lucene indices.